AdobeDocs/audience-manager.en/help/using/migrate-to-web-sdk/appmeasurement-to-web-sdk.md

 +++

 At this point, your Audience Manager implementation is fully migrated to the Web SDK and is prepared to move to Real-Time CDP in the future.

+## The `data.__adobe.audiencemanager` node {#data-note}

+The `data.__adobe.audiencemanager` node is used for Audience Manager implementations that do not rely on Analytics.
+It stores custom Audience Manager key/value pairs that were previously sent via the [DIL library](../dil/dil-overview.md) library, as described in the [tag extension migration guide](dil-extension-to-web-sdk.md).

+While the `data.__adobe.audiencemanager` node is not needed for the migration outlined in this guide, the new data flow explained here allows data to be sent to Audience Manager without being recorded in Analytics.

+If you need to send a custom key/value pair to Audience Manager without including it in Analytics, you can use the `data.__adobe.audiencemanager` node.
+Any data set in this node will be appended to the Audience Manager-transformed Analytics data in the data collection server call.